 The One Vegetable One Community (OVOC) Program was created in 2011 to build community around educating, growing, and eating a featured vegetable each year.
-Selections are voted on during an annual fall Harvest Dinner, where impassioned gardeners have been known to appear in costume to nominate their choices.
-The winning vegetable achieves a spot of honor for the year, and the largest tribute of all is reaching every 2nd grader at Duluth Public Schools with a Vegetable-of-the-Year lesson.
+Selections are voted on during an annual fall Harvest Dinner.
+This year's selection was nominated by Anastasia Bamford.

 Another boon of the OVOC program is the distribution of free seeds to the community.
-You can find the Duluth Community Garden Program tabling at the Duluth Farmers Market in early spring, giving away free heirloom tomato seeds and expert gardening advice.
-The year’s seeds are Siberian tomatoes, chosen for their ability to set fruit at cooler temperatures, adaptation for a shorter growing season, and prolific red fruits.
+You can find the Duluth Community Garden Program tabling at the Duluth Farmers Market in early spring, giving away free seeds and expert gardening advice.
+The year’s selections are heirloom varieties suited for our northern climate.
 While they last, these seeds will also be available in our four Little Free Seed Libraries across the city.

-If you're interested in learning more, follow the Duluth Community Garden Program on Facebook and Instagram for weekly Tomato Tip Tuesdays.
-We'll share advice on selecting varieties, planting, feeding, and pruning your tomato plants as well as how to harvest, store, cook, and preserve your precious bounty.
+If you're interested in learning more, follow the Duluth Community Garden Program on Facebook and Instagram.
+We'll share advice on selecting varieties, planting, harvesting, storing, cooking, and preserving your precious bounty.